 Brevard Banking’s Neoclassical Revival style makes it a standout in downtown Brevard.
-Since its construction in 1924, it has always served as a bank.
+Since its construction in 1924 until 2008, it had always served as a bank.
 At times, it was the only bank in the county, which has made it essential to the community.

 Nathan McMinn founded the Brevard Banking Company in 1898.
 The bank was first housed in the McMinn Building, and then in the Aethelwold Hotel until 1925, when it moved to its new home in the impressive building designed by Hendersonville architect Erle Stillwell.
 The McMinns were a very important and beloved family in Brevard.
 Nathan’s son, John, was vice-president of Brevard Banking Company.
 When John died in 1918, the local newspaper reported that hundreds of friends and family attended his funeral, so many that there was not enough standing room in the church.
 Unfortunately, with the arrival of the Great Depression in 1929, the bank struggled, and eventually closed on December 15, 1930.